EdDuarte/website/content/projects/vokter.md

 Despite every part of its architecture having been optimized to accommodate to a massive amount of parallel tasks, Vokter has only been used in a academic environment and has yet to be battle-tested in high-usage consumer software.
-If you're using Vokter in your projects, let me know :D
+If you're using Vokter in your projects, let me know! 😀

 Regardless, there is always room for improvement, and I feel that there are currently two main issues that should be addressed with higher priority: i) web crawling functionality and ii) timeout of jobs when clients are missing.

-## i) Web crawling
+## 1) Web crawling

 One way to improve user experience is by integrating web crawling in Reader modules, allowing users to set their visit policy (e.g. number of nested